katersonnbert/gitnotes/Python_virtualenv.md

 Python packages can be installed via `pip` and will be installed into the currently active conda environment only.

+## Troubleshooting

+If conda fails when trying to activate an environment, the shell is not properly setup to handle conda.
+Try putting the following line into the /home/[user]/.bashrc file:

+    . /home/[user]/[path to conda]/miniconda2/etc/profile.d/conda.sh

 ### Revisions